MariaBRACQUE-TSE2023/Understanding-and-Implementing-Diffusion-Models-for-Image-Generation-on-CelebA/REPORT.md

-This is a brief report that provides an in-depth explanation of U-Net architectures and diffusion models, including their mathematical and practical aspects in image generation.
+This is a brief report that provides an in-depth explanation of U-Net architectures and diffusion models, including their basic mathematical and practical aspects in image generation.

 # U-Net Architectures and Diffusion Models